Asrlopes/Asrlopes/README.md

 Full Stack Developer
 --------------------

-Software engineer with four years of experience, I have worked with full stack development using ReactJS, React Native for mobile and NodeJS for backend, currently working and focused on the Elixir + Phoenix stack.
+Software engineer with five years of experience, I have worked with full stack development using ReactJS, React Native for mobile and NodeJS for backend, currently working and focused on the Elixir + Phoenix stack.

 * 🌍  Cáceres - MT
 * ✉️  [ajuniordev96@gmail.com](mailto:ajuniordev96@gmail.com)